farizdar/VideoGameSales-EDA/README.md

 Exploration & Visualization
 -------

-For detailed code and process in the EDA, you can access the notebook <a href = 'https://github.com/farizdar/VideoGameSales-EDA/blob/master/Video%20Game%20Sales%20-%20EDA.ipynb'>here.</a>
+For detailed code and process in the EDA, you can access the notebook <a href = 'https://github.com/farizdar/VideoGameSales-EDA/blob/master/Video%20Game%20Sales%20-%20EDA.ipynb'>here.</a> <br>
+Here are some visualization samples from this project :

 <ul>
   <li>Global Top Selling Platform</li>